Zarya (Заря)

 The Zarya is a viewfinder camera (no rangefinder) with interchangeable lenses.
 That’s unusual; viewfinder cameras are economy models and therefore they generally have fixed lenses.

 However, the Zarya was not designed from scratch.
 It was developed from the FED-2 which had interchangeable lenses.
-If the design had been done from a clean sheet, I imagine a fixed lens would have been specified.
-But the motive for using a parent design is to minimize the work required for design, tooling, etc. Restricting design changes serves that objective.
+If the design had been done from a clean sheet, I imagine a fixed lens would have been fitted.
+But the reason for using a parent design is to minimize the work required for design, tooling, etc. Restricting design changes serves that objective.

 The Zarya has a clean look.
 Labelling is in Cyrillic. Заря (Zarya) is in stylish cursive on the top, with ФЭД (FED) on the back, and Индустар 61Л/Д (Industar 61 L/D) on the lens.
 It’s my only camera with no Roman alphabet labelling.
 Even the Shanghai-made Seagull (海鸥), whose face plate is in Chinese characters, has other inscriptions in the Roman alphabet.